 MA, PPE , B.Phil. in Philosophy, Oxford, and MBA Stanford Business School, California

-Michael Goold is a founding Director of the Ashridge Strategic Management Centre.
+Michael Goold was a founding Director of the Ashridge Strategic Management Centre.
 His research and consulting interests and expertise are concerned with corporate strategy and structure, especially in multi-business companies, and he has worked with a wide range of companies in developing his distinctive views on corporate parenting.
 Michael has authored several books on management strategy, including: Collaboration Strategy: How to Get What You Want from Employees, Suppliers and Business Partners, Strategy for the Corporate Level: Where to Invest, What to Cut Back and How to Grow Organisations with Multiple Divisions, Designing Effective Organizations: How to Create Structured Networks, Strategies and Styles: The Role of the Centre in Managing Diversified Corporations and Corporate-Level Strategy: Creating Value in the Multi-business Company and his articles are published in a range of business journals.

 Before establishing the Centre in 1987, he was a Senior Fellow at the London Business School, where he taught business policy on the master’s programme and on executive programmes.